-- 37. According to the CDC and the WHO, a person may become infected by touching these surfaces or objects that have SARS-CoV-2 on them, and then touching his or her mouth, eyes, or nose.
+35. According to the CDC and the WHO, a person may become infected by touching these surfaces or objects that have SARS-CoV-2 on them, and then touching his or her mouth, eyes, or nose.
 And, when an uninfected person touches a surface containing SARS-CoV-2, the uninfected person may transmit COVID-19 to another person, by touching and infecting a second surface, which is subsequently touched by that other person.
-The CDC has thus recommended certain physical and structural remedial measures for businesses to put into place in order to limit transmission and continued surface alteration. - 38.
-Numerous scientific studies have reported that SARS-CoV-2 can survive and persist within the air and on surfaces and buildings after infected persons are present at a given location.
-Studies have found that SARS-CoV-2 remains active and dangerous in the air in properties and on common surfaces, including plastic, stainless steel, glass, wood, cloth, ceramics, rubber, and even money.
-All of these materials are widely present at Plaintiff's insured location and subject to touch by the multitudes of people visiting daily.
-For example, Plaintiff's tables, chairs, and other furnishings used in the hotel lobby and throughout hotel rooms are composed of plastic and/or wood; Plaintiff's hotel windows and doors are glass-based; and linens and towels used throughout Plaintiff's hotel rooms are cloth.
+The CDC has thus recommended certain physical and structural remedial measures for businesses to put into place in order to limit transmission and continued surface alteration.

+36. Numerous scientific studies have reported that SARS-CoV-2 can survive and persist within the air and on surfaces and buildings after infected persons are present at a given location.
+Studies have found that SARS-CoV-2 remains active and dangerous in the air in properties and on common surfaces, including plastic, stainless steel, glass, wood, cloth, ceramics, rubber, and even money.12 All of these materials are widely present at Plaintiff's insured locations and subject to touch by the multitudes of people visiting Plaintiff's cafes daily.